RGB-Tools/RGB-Documentation/terminology/glossary.md

 #### Anchor

+Most upper-level commitment of a [client-side-validation](#client-side-validation) scheme inside a transaction.
+In RGB protocol is constituted by the root hash of a [Multi Protocol Commitment](#) and by a tapret proof (if used in the commitment scheme).

 #### Client-side Validation

 The operation which allows the verification of some data exchanged between parties according to some defined protocolo rule.
 In RGB protocol these data are in form of [consignement](#consignment); the above data can be exchanged privately between the parties involved as, unlike Bitcoin protocol, they dont't need to be registered on a public medium (e.g. the blockchain).